-Our mind absorbs and then reflects outside emotion; the emotions reverberate through our own system.
+Our mind absorbs and then reflects outside emotion; the emotions then reverberate through our own system.
 We experience emotion based on our interpretations of their emotion.
 Processing emotions is a skill laced with biological sensitivities.
 If we are sensitive to emotions, the negative feeling affects is distasteful.
 We don’t like it.
-We quickly rush to resolve their discomfort even when the solution is not immediately available.
-When the resolutions fail, we become frustrated with their sadness, anger, guilt or whatever emotion they are charged to absorbed.
-They are confronted with a relational paradox of wanting to support but unwillingness to hold the uncomfortable emotions creates deeper fractures with the connection.
-Instead of comforting, we become irritable exasperating their need for support.
-Our actions demand, “don’t be upset.”
+We rush to resolve or escape.
+When resolutions fail, the sensitive, untrained in processing emotion, become frustrated with the sadness, anger, guilt or whatever emotion they are charged to absorbed.
+They are confronted with a relational paradox of wanting to support but unwillingness to hold the associated emotions.

 Emotions provide an opportunity for connection.
 Emotional expressions give insight into the other—their past and their present; fears and insecurities are exposed.
-With intimacy, a partner feels these expressions and connects, providing understanding that lays the foundation for security.
+With intimacy, a partner feels these expressions and connects, providing understanding and comfort—not necessarily resolving.
 Dismissing a partner’s discomforting emotions limits the richness of the relationship, driving a wedge between partners, making the emotional experience isolated and not understood.

-As a child, important adults in the child’s life largely determine the environment.
-The child has limited control.
-The child’s reliance limits her options; when an environment is dangerous, abusive or unpredictable, the child must adapt.
-Often the child escapes anxiety through protective mechanisms of the mind.
-As adults, we have different options to effectively negotiate the difficult circumstance.
+As adults, we a wide array of options to negotiate difficult circumstance.
 We have measured control over our environments.
-We can plan, organize and change environments to create stability.
-Yet old habits of the mind stubbornly continue to haunt our new found freedoms.
-The escapes used in childhood automatically infiltrate experienced emotions in adulthood.
-The sensitive child becomes the sensitive adult, limited in the ability to process emotions, the adult still seeks escape.
-When the sensitive adult absorbs the emotions of the partner, because they lack experience in holding emotion, the feeling is painful, instead of comforting, they retreat to the familiar childhood escapes.
-The partner quickly learns discomforting emotions are unwelcomed, creating deeper problems of disconnection.
+We can plan, organize and change circumstances to create stability.
+Yet the old habits mind stubbornly continue, haunting new-found freedoms.
+The escapes used in childhood infiltrate experience in adulthood.
+The sensitive child becomes the sensitive adult.
+Limited in emotional maturity, the adult still seeks escape through internalized answers.
+When a sensitive adult absorbs the emotions of the partner and lacks the skill to hold emotion, the feeling is painful, creating insecurities.
+Instead of comforting, they retreat.
+The abandoned partner—alone in their pain—quickly learns emotions are unwelcomed, creating deeper problems of disconnection.
 Facing aloneness during adversity is not what most desire from a relationship.
-The emotionally abandoned partner must internalize their experience, feeling shackled to lonely existence, hiding emotions so they don’t upset the child living inside of their partner.
+The emotionally abandoned partner must internalize their experience, feeling shackled to lonely existence, hiding emotions to not upset the child living inside of their partner.

 If this is your partner, have patience.
-If this is you, seek help and guidance to compassionately hold emotions.
+If this is you, seek help to improve your skill to compassionately hold emotions.

 Our partners may not have this skill yet.
-A partner unable to patiently hold emotions will seek escape—physical or emotional, like a frightened animal, they may aggressively strike back, our expressions of emotions creates personal vulnerability.
+A partner unable to patiently hold emotions will seek escape—physical or emotional, like a frightened animal, they may aggressively strike back, our expressions of emotions exposes their vulnerability.
 Our Emotions are threatening to them.
 Being upset, upsets them.
 We can’t unload the entire heap on their sensitive souls.

-By being patient and understanding (even when upset), we help partners productively experience our emotions.
-A screaming match only destroys.
-When they are upset, our acceptance of their emotion creates a safe base for their honest expression or respect their need for solitude.
+By being patient and understanding (even when upset), we can help partners productively experience emotions through careful and measured expressions.
+A screaming match only destroys the progress.
+When they are upset, we can create a safe base for their honest expression or respect their need for solitude.
 Strenuous and repeated efforts to solve a partner’s underlying problem often backfires.
-A more productive approach is compassionate presence, supporting the emotion and providing continued acceptance.
+A more productive approach is a compassionate presence, supporting the emotion and providing continued acceptance.
 Of course, there are limitations.
 When a partner’s emotions are destructive hurtful and dangerous, we must seek safety.
 Absorbing emotions should not include physical or emotional abuse.

-A loving partner accepts the difficulties encountered by a partner’s emotions.
-Trudging through other’s emotions may be awkward, encountering discomforts we previously avoided; but to intimately connect, we must travel down this path.
-If we dismiss our emotions, we will dismiss our partner’s emotions.
-We must be present instead of dismissing to build trust.
-During emotional moments, when we compassionately feel and hold a partner’s experience without judgment or correction, we exhibit love, showing a partner they are not alone.
-These are the precious moments of vulnerability where we provide safety.
+A loving partner willingly ventures into the internal landscape of a partner’s world.
+Trudging through the discomforts and fears may be awkward, encountering our own discomforting responses; but to intimately connect, we must travel down this path.
+During emotional moments, when we compassionately feel and hold a partner’s experience without judgment or correction, we exhibit love, showing them, they are not alone.
+These are the precious moments of vulnerability where we can provide safety.
 These moments of compassion tear down walls built in the early years of living, and open widows to the delicate and beautiful souls of others.